 How to Renew Your Insurance License in Texas

-The state of Texas requires that resident individual licensees complete twenty-four (24) credit hours of continuing education every four year renewal period.
-Of those hours, two (2) of those hours must be in the subject of ethics.
-At least 50% of your CE hours must be in a classroom or classroom equivalent.
+The state of Texas requires that resident individual licensees complete twenty-four (24) credit hours of continuing education every two year renewal period.
+Of those hours, two (2) of those hours must be in the subject of ethics or consumer protection.
+At least twelve (12) of your CE credits must be taken in a classroom.

 If you have a producer license in more than one line of authority (ex.
 Property & Casualty and Life & Health), you do not need to complete double the hours.

 You may take your continuing education courses either in person in a classroom setting or online as a self-paced course.
 The online courses usually require a reading of the subject at hand, then a test at the end.

 Upon completion of these courses, the company who you took the course should send the certificate of completion directly to the state.
 You should, however, print a copy of this certificate to keep in your records just in case there is a dispute later.